What to do if you can't start or stop MySQL

 This is because the PID file does not exist or cannot be found.

-*A PID file is a file that describes the PID.
+*A PID file is a file that records the Process ID.

-processes that are started directly by the system, such as mysqld, a pid file is generated so that the kernel does not forget it.
+For processes that are directly started by the system, such as mysqld, a pid file is generated so that the kernel does not forget.

 /etc/my.cnf